-Gheranda Samhita recommends the cleaning of ear holes by Index and ring fingers.
+Gheranda Samhita recommends the cleaning of ear holes by the Index and rings fingers.
 If the ear holes are blocked by impurities, the yogi could not hear the mystical sounds during the advanced stages of yoga.
 Hence, it is important for the yogi to have ear holes without impurities.

 Kapala Randhra Dhauti

 Rub the region of the forehead near the bridge of the nose with the right thumb.
 As a result of this process, diseases due to the imbalance of phlegmatic humor are cured.
 Furthermore, it purifies the Nadis.
 Also, the Yogi gets the power of Clairvoyance.
 The Yogi should practice it daily after awakening from sleep, after meals, and in the evening.